 This B777-200ER aircraft did not offer WiFi.
 At the moment, KLM only offers WiFi on all of its brand new Boeing 787 Dreamliners and on 1 of its Boeing 777-300ER aircraft.

 Business Crew Food Review

-KLM’s cabin crew ranks among my favourite airline crew in the world.
-The flight attendants are always super friendly, efficient and seem to genuinely care about the passengers, and it was not different on this flight.
+KLM’s cabin crew ranks among my favorite airline crew in the world.
+The flight attendants are always super friendly, efficient, and seem to genuinely care about the passengers, and it was not different on this flight.
 The service was really courteous.
 I also like the KLM cabin attendant uniforms, which were designed by famous Dutch couturier Mart Visser.